Career Avenues in the Healthcare Industry

 The Indian healthcare industry has grown by leaps & bounds and is one of the most flourishing sectors in India today.
-The industry size is expected to touch US$ 160 billion by 2017 and US$ 280 billion by 2020.
+The industry size is expected to touch US$ 280 billion by 2020.
+With the onset of a global level pandemic, the importance of this sector has gone up substantially.
 Apart from modern healthcare amenities, the country’s traditional healing practices are hugely popular and attract people from all over the globe to the country.

 The burgeoning healthcare sector has generated the need for non–medical skilled professionals who are trained to take charge of administration and a host of other day to day business operations which are a part of every healthcare organisation.
 Previously these departments were headed by senior doctors.
 For them, such administrative duties lay beyond the purview of their expertise.
 With the landscape of this industry undergoing a rapid transformation, the need of the hour is qualified professionals with specializations in various aspects of healthcare management.

-Hospitals have now become super specialty facilities where routine processes are complex and require skilled professionals who are can undertake and discharge the duties.
-The managerial efficiency at these hospitals have to be top-notch since they operate 24*7, all through the 365 days of the year.
-An extremely smooth & error free workflow has to be in place and the pace of work has to be brisk.
-Hospital administration involves looking after human resource management, billing and finance management, technology decisions, IT management and working under a given budget.
+- Public/Private Hospitals: Hospitals have now become super specialty facilities where managerial efficiency has to be top-notch to operate 24*7, all year.
+A seamless workflow backed with a brisk pace of work, involves looking after human resource management, billing and finance management, technology decisions, IT management and working under a given budget.
 Such professionals must have excellent interpersonal skills, the ability to work under multiple constraints and deliver in time & on short notice.

-This apart, over the years, native Indian medicinal and therapeutic practices have garnered a huge fan following.
-People from all over the world are coming to India to avail alternative modes of therapy like Ayurveda, Yoga, Naturopathy, Unani, Siddha and Homoeopathy.
+- Medical Tourism: India ranks among the top 3 medical tourism destinations in Asia.
+World-class healthcare infrastructure, qualified doctors coupled with lower cost of treatment is a big draw for foreigners.
+Also, post treatment recuperation at some amazing locales is an equally important part of this process.
+Over the years, native Indian medicinal and therapeutic practices have garnered a huge fan following.
+People from all over the world avail alternative modes of therapy like Ayurveda, Yoga, Naturopathy, Unani, Siddha and Homoeopathy.
 Ayurvedic spa resorts, healing centres, yoga and meditation retreats have foreigners flocking to them all year round.
 Agencies or organisations providing this service, offer end-to-end solutions to those who wish to come into the country for availing the medical facilities.

-In general, the current market scenario in India is conducive for start-up ventures.
-Thanks to the government it’s grabbing eyeballs and making its presence felt across the globe.
-It’s not surprising that there’s growth-spurt ventures in the country.
-A lot of healthcare start-ups are creating news with their innovative offerings.
-In-home customized healthcare services which include periodical health checkups, care givers for the elderly, nursing at home, arranging from start to finish treatment at any hospital etc are facilities that these start-ups are providing.
-Such services are transforming the scenario of the Indian healthcare industry.
+- Healthcare Start-ups: Thanks to the government initiatives, these start ups are grabbing eyeballs which is why it is not surprising that there’s growth-spurt in the economy owing to this new wave.
+Innovation is the core of the business, eg: delivering in-home customized healthcare services which include periodical health checkups, care givers for the elderly, nursing at home, arranging from start to finish treatment at any hospital etc. Such services are transforming the scenario of the Indian healthcare industry.
 Working with such a start-up can be exciting and rewarding in its own way.

-A growing number of Health Insurance companies are generating many job opportunities in this industry.
-An understanding of how this sector works, the nitty gritty involved when it comes to reimbursing insurance claims, are job responsibilities that you have to undertake if you are working with such firms.
-Having a health insurance policy has now become a must for most families and with that, these companies are reaping huge profits.
-Working with such a company can prove to be financially rewarding.
+- Health Insurance Companies: A growing number of Health Insurance companies are generating many job opportunities in this industry.
+An understanding of how this sector works, the nitty gritty involved when it comes to reimbursing insurance claims, are job responsibilities that one has to undertake if they are working with such firms.
+With insurance being a necessity there is no dearth for career prospects in this field.